 Now that we’re all satisfied with the project requirements, have a plan in place to create it, have signed off on costs, etc., we’re ready to start building!
 A project manager, a team of developers and any other support they need works in sprints to complete the work.

 The project manager acts as a liaison between your team and ours.
 This person is always available to you for questions, comments or concerns regarding your project.
 Our internal DevOps process makes use of GitLab for assigning tasks, tracking progress, completing internal QA, and deploying code.
 Through this tool, a project manager can see the entire picture of your project at a glance to let you know exactly what’s going on at any given time.

 Once the development of a task (or multiple tasks) is completed, the team lead performs an internal review.
-For UI/UX related tasks, an additional review is also completed by a UX expert.
+For user experience design-related tasks, an additional review is also completed by a UX expert.
 Once all reviewers are satisfied, the task is queued for deployment onto a user acceptance testing (UAT) server and you are notified that the feature is ready for your review.
 Any special instructions to assist in your review are also given at this time.